-Unified Practice has deliberately designed its acupuncture practice management software to have personal and demographic drop-down answers to be inclusive of patients who fall outside of “male or female” gender boxes.
-Yes, the majority of patients will still check either male or female, but there is a growing population that will insist on defining for themselves their gender.
-UP is helping acupuncturists stay ahead of the curve by providing more options for self-definition for patients.
+Unified Practice has deliberately designed our acupuncture practice management software to have personal and demographic drop-down answers to be inclusive of patients who fall outside of male or female gender boxes.
+We are helping acupuncturists and other TCM professionals stay ahead of the curve by providing more options for self-definition for patients.
 This will ultimately help practitioners achieve a clearer diagnosis and treatment plan while ensuring patients feel respected and well-represented.

 Here are a few best practices to consider: